w3c/wai-intro-atag/content/social-media.md

 ## Why Accessibility Matters

-People with disabilities use your social media tool for work, leisure, and others.
+People with disabilities need to use your social media tool to connect to the world.

-By making your social media tool accessible, you are helping create more inclusive communities and you are improving your tool's reputation.
+By making your social media tool accessible, you help create more inclusive communities and improve your tool's reputation.

-Content creators and content consumers need social media that:
+Content creators and content consumers need social media tools that:

-* is accessible to users with disabilities
+* are accessible to users with disabilities
-* can produce accessible content
+* produce accessible content

 **Accessibility is required by law and is a procurement requirement** in many situations.